-(a) An employer shall not employ minors in the following trade or occupations otherwise than under a contract of apprenticeship as hereinafter provided:-
+(a) An employer shall not employ minors in the following trades or occupations otherwise than under a contract of (i) Brassfinisher (except the making of parts by specialized processes and the assembling thereof) (ii) Electrical fitter and/or armature winder (except the winding of armatures by specialized processes). (iii) Electrical mechanic. apprenticeship as hereinafter provided :-